solana-foundation/developer-content/content/courses/token-extensions/interest-bearing-token.md

   - Create a mint account with the interest bearing extension
   - Explain the use cases of interest bearing tokens
   - Experiment with the rules of the extension
+description: "Make a token that earns interest over time."
 ---

 # Summary